svanegas/rails_guidelines/README.md

 ```

 ##### Avoid redundant comments
-Most of the times we expect to undestand the code with only reading it, we don't need a comment for something obvious
+Most of the times we expect to understand the code with only reading it, we don't need a comment for
+something obvious
 ```ruby
 # Bad
 return 1 # returns 1